EVI TypeScript Quickstart

 A quickstart guide for implementing the Empathic Voice Interface (EVI) with TypeScript.

-This tutorial provides step-by-step instructions for implementing EVI using Hume’s TypeScript SDK, and is broken down into five key components:
+This tutorial provides step-by-step instructions for implementing EVI using Hume’s TypeScript SDK, and is broken down into five sections:

-- Authentication: Authenticate your application with EVI using your credentials.
+- Authentication: Instantiate the Hume client using your API credentials.

-- Connecting to EVI: Set up a secure WebSocket connection to interact with EVI.
+- Connecting to EVI: Initialize a WebSocket connection to interact with EVI.

-- Capturing & recording audio: Capture audio input and prepare it for processing.
+- Capturing & recording audio: Capture and prepare audio input to stream over the WebSocket.

-- Audio playback: Play back the processed audio output to the user.
+- Audio playback: Play back the EVI’s audio output to the user.

-- Interruption: Manage and handle interruptions during the chat.
+- Interruption: Client-side management of user interruptions during the chat.

-To see the full implementation within a frontend web application, visit our API examples repository on GitHub: hume-evi-typescript-example.
+This guide references our TypeScript Quickstart example project.
+To see the full implementation, visit our API examples repository on GitHub: evi-typescript-quickstart.

 Authenticate